Danielbailey309/T1A3-Terminal-Application/README.md

 #### Steps for installation

-To install the program, simply navigate to DanielBailey_T1A3/src and enter "./install_script.sh" without quotes.
-The program should run automatically after installing
+To install the program, simply navigate to DanielBailey_T1A3/src and enter

+    ./install_script.sh

+into the terminal.
+After this, the program can be run by entering

+    ruby main.rb

+into the terminal.
+If help is required on program usage, the argument

+    --help

+can be added onto the run command.

+Therefore, to run the program with help, it should look like this:

+    ruby main.rb --help

 #### Dependencies

 This program requires the gems "colorize" and "tty-prompt" to run.
-The program should automatically install these when it is run.
+The program should automatically install these if the installation instructions are followed correctly.

 #### System requirements